Jmcgee01125/QuickSuite/README.md

 I've also included ffmpeg.exe (Version 2021-2-20) in the repo.
 You can download that as well if you're not comfortable with editing PATH.

-ffmpeg.exe will need to be in the SAME DIRECTORY as any batch file using it.
-Otherwise, it won't work.
+If using this ffmpeg.exe, it will need to be in the SAME DIRECTORY as any batch file using it.
+This does not apply for the full installation.

 :: ------------------------------------- ::
 LICENSING